WEC-Sim/WEC-Sim/source/bemio.rst

 The Boundary Element Method Input/Output (BEMIO) functions are used to pre-process the BEM hydrodynamic data prior to running WEC-Sim.
-For more information about the WEC-Sim pre-processing workflow, refer to `Step 1: WEC-Sim Pre-Processing <http://wec-sim.github.io/WEC-Sim/overview.html#step-1-wec-sim-pre-processing>`_.
+For more information about the WEC-Sim pre-processing workflow, refer to :ref:`overview:Step 1: Run BEMIO`.
 BEMIO functions perform the following tasks:

 * Read BEM results from **WAMIT**, **NEMOH**, or **AQWA**.
 * Calculate the radiation and excitation impulse response functions (IRFs).